watertap-org/watertap-reflo/docs/technical_reference/unit_models/treatment_models/med_md_semibatch.rst

     :width: 800
     :align: center

     Figure 1.
-Diagram of a MED-VAGMD semibatch system.
+Diagram of a MED-VAGMD semibatch system - processing phase.

 This configuration takes feed water into the MED system first, and treats the MED brine with VAGMD in a semibatch operation, to reach a higher water recovery rate and thermal efficiency.
 In each period, mixer M1